-Alternative III, "Compartment D13 (Preferred Site)," is the recommended course of action because it meets the purpose and need for the action while resulting in fewer adverse environmental effects than the other action alternative analyzed in this PDEIS.
-Although Alternative I has less adverse environmental effects, it fails to meet the purpose and need and is therefore not the recommended alternative.
+Alternative III, "Compartment D13 (Army Preferred Alternative)," is the recommended course of action because it meets the purpose and need for the action while resulting in fewer adverse environmental effects than the other action alternative analyzed in this FEIS.
+Although Alternative I is the Environmentally Preferred Alternative because it has the least adverse environmental effects, it fails to meet the purpose and need and is therefore not the recommended alternative.
 All predicted adverse environmental effects would be subject to the appropriate mitigation, permitting, and monitoring, in accordance with NEPA and other Federal and state laws and regulations.